multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.1 - 2024-09-03 =
+* Added     - Compatibility with WooCommerce 9.2.3.
+* Added     - New setting for vendor privacy policy, allowing the admin to control who can view vendor details on the vendor store page #819.
+* Fix       - The "Approved Vendor Account" email template now supports an additional content section #835.
+* Fix       - Resolved a fatal error originating from class-mvx-product.php #818.
+* Fix       - Resolved a fatal error originating from class-mvx-order.php #821.
+* Fix       - Vulnerability issues with Rest API.
+* Fix       - The email field and registration dates were missing on vendor list page in the admin dashboard #829.
+* Updated   - The Stripe library.

 = 4.2.0 - 2024-08-20 =
 * Added     - Vendors were not receiving email notifications when their submitted products were approved by the admin.
 Vendors will now receive an email notification immediately upon approval #783.